Pikrass/timescripts/README.md

  * Spoiler detector: detects whenever the dynamic link to the current image is posted on the thread.
  * Multiquote: allows you to quote several messages easily.
-When you hit the quote button, the message is retrieved in the background.
-The next time you'll want to post a new message, all quotes are added to the textarea.
+When you hit the quote button, the message is retrieved in the background and a text field appears so you can write your reply.
+The next time you'll want to post a new message, all quotes and replies are added to the textarea.
 When you preview, save or submit your message, the quote cache is flushed.
  * Clever spoiler: add an extra Hide button at the bottom of the spoiler content when unfold.